-Students who have completed all general education and nursing supportive requirements with a GPA of 2.5 or higher will be considered for full admission to the nursing program.
+Students who have completed all admission requirements and all general education and nursing supportive requirements with a GPA of 2.5 or higher will be considered for full admission to the nursing program.

-Students who will complete all general education and nursing supportive requirements by the end of the Spring semester will be considered for provisional admission to the nursing program.
+Students who will complete all admission requirements and all general education and nursing supportive requirements by the end of the Spring semester will be considered for provisional admission to the nursing program.
 Students must complete the coursework with a grade of "C" or better AND maintain a 2.5 GPA.